 - S&E = science and engineering.

-- Physical sciences = chemistry, physics, astronomy, and earth/ocean/atmospheric sciences.
+- Physical scientists = chemists, physicists, astronomers, and earth/ocean/atmospheric scientists.

 The U.S. Bureau of Labor Statistics projects that, during the period 2008–18, employment in S&E occupations will grow by more than double the rate for all occupations.

 - Employment in S&E occupations is projected to grow by 20.6% between 2008 and 2018, compared to 10.1% for all occupations.

 - Approximately 58% of the projected increase in S&E jobs is in computer/mathematical scientist occupations.
 Biological/agricultural/environmental life scientists account for a smaller number of job openings but have the highest projected growth rate (26.7%) in employment.

 - The growth rates projected for physical scientists and social scientists/psychologists are also above those for all occupations.

 - Engineering jobs, with projected growth of 11.3%, are expected to grow at only slightly more than the rate for all jobs.

 - Healthcare practitioners and technicians, a non-S&E occupational category that contains significant numbers of S&E-trained people, is projected to grow by 21.4%.